-The Institute adopted GASB Statement No. 84, Fiduciary Funds in 2021.
+The Institute adopted governmental accounting standards board (GASB) Statement No. 84, Fiduciary Funds in 2021.
 As described in Note 1, GASB 84 requires the Institute to report certain fiduciary activity in separate statements of fiduciary net position and changes in fiduciary net position.